Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

+### Steadiness
+**Effect:** This trait grants the character the involuntary ability to affect nearby allies and themselves by granting a **+1 bonus to all tests made after suffering from a clumsiness** during the current scene.

+---

+### Greatness
+**Effect:** This trait grants the character the involuntary ability to affect nearby allies and themselves by granting a **+1 bonus to all tests made after an ally or themselves performed an exploit** during the current scene.

+---

 ### Authority
 **Effect:** This trait grants the character the involuntary ability to affect nearby allies by granting them a **+1 bonus whenever they use Luck**.
 The character benefits from this as well.

 ---

 ### Tenacity
-**Effect:** This trait grants the character the involuntary ability to affect nearby allies by granting them a **+1 bonus to tests when they are in mortal danger**.
+**Effect:** This trait grants the character the involuntary ability to affect nearby allies by granting them a **+1 bonus to tests when they are in mortal danger or suffers from an injury penalty**.
 The character also benefits from this.
 The GM decides if failing a test could directly cause death or heavily contribute to it.

 ---

-### Stealth
+### Stealthiness
 **Effect:** This trait grants the character the involuntary ability to affect nearby allies and themselves by granting a **+1 bonus to all tests involving stealth, silence, or remaining unnoticed.**

 ---

-### Adversity
+### Adverseness
-**Effect:** This trait grants the character the involuntary ability to affect nearby allies and themselves by granting a **+1 bonus to tests when they are wounded during the current round.**
+**Effect:** This trait grants the character the involuntary ability to affect nearby allies and themselves by granting a **+1 bonus to tests when they are attacked during the current round.**

 ---

-### Insight
+### Insightfulness
 **Effect:** This trait grants the character the involuntary ability to affect nearby allies and themselves by granting a **+1 bonus to all memory or knowledge tests.**

 ---